TrakHound/MTConnect.NET/agent/Modules/MTConnect.NET-AgentModule-MqttBroker/README.md

 * `restartInterval` - The time (in milliseconds) to delay between server start errors

 * `topicPrefix` - The prefix to add to the MQTT topics that are published

+* `topicStructure` - (Document or Entity) Sets how MQTT topics and messages are stuctured

 * `currentInterval` - Sets the Interval (in milliseconds) to send Current messages at

 * `sampleInterval` - Sets the Interval (in milliseconds) to send Sample messages at

-* `DocumentFormat` - The Document Format ID to use to format the payload
+* `documentFormat` - The Document Format ID to use to format the payload

 * `indentOutput` - Sets whether to indent the output in each payload